00labs/huma-monorepo/0_doc/Huma Protocol Technical Design.md

 ### Architecture

-For a receivable factoring to work in Web3, we need to tokenize the receivable and NFT is a natural choice.
-We are working with partners to tokenize the receivables.
+For a receivable factoring to work in Web3, we need to tokenize the receivable.
+NFT is a natural choice.
+We are working with various partners to tokenize the receivables for differen use cases.
 The users are presented with the option to get paid now.
 Once the user selects to do so, the Evaluation Agent will determine the credit line that the receivable factoring pool on Huma can offer to the user.
 If the user is happy to proceed with the factoring, they can choose to draw down partial or the entire approved amount.
 Huma smart contract will accept the transfer of the NFT and fund the user.
 Once the receivable is paid, the receivable processor will direct the payment to the NFT owner, in this case, the receivable factoring pool on Huma.
 Sentinel monitors the subgraph of the receivable processor and notifies the contract about the received payment.
 The contract will then disperse the remainder of the fund to the user.

 The sequence diagram below shows the flow.
 Step 10-90 shows the request and approval process.
 Step 210-240 shows the actual factoring and funding process.
 Step 300-340 illustrates the payment flow.
 Step 400 shows the default flow when a payment is not received by the end of default grace period.
 Step 500-530 (not included in v1) shows how Huma protocol interacts with Aura on credit reporting.